-- I. Hepatitis C Antibody Screening Tests may be considered medically necessary when: - A. The member does NOT have a known past positive HCV Antibody test result\, AND - B. The member does not have a known history of chronic HCV infection\, AND - C. The member meets at least one of the following: - 1.
-The member is pregnant, OR - 2.
-The member is an asymptomatic adult between the ages of 18 and 79 years, OR - 3.
-The member is younger than 18 or older than 79 years of age, AND - a) The member is at increased risk of HCV infection (e.g., past or current injection drug use, liver disease, chronic hemodialysis, HIV infection, HIV PrEP use, individuals with a male reproductive system who have sex with those with a male reproductive system, partners of HCV-infected individuals, organ transplant donor/recipient), OR
+- I. Hepatitis C antibody screening tests are considered medically necessary when: - A. The member/enrollee does NOT have a known past positive HCV Antibody test result, AND

-- 4. The member requests screening (regardless of age or disclosure of potentially stigmatizing risks). - II.
-Current evidence does not support Hepatitis C Antibody Screening Tests for all other indications\\.
+- B. The member/enrollee does not have a known history of chronic HCV infection, AND - C. The member/enrollee meets at least one of the following: - 1.
+The member/enrollee is pregnant, OR - 2.
+The member/enrollee is an asymptomatic adult between the ages of 18 and 79 years, OR - 3.
+The member/enrollee is a child 18 months or older, AND - a) The member/enrollee was perinatally exposed to HCV, AND - b) The member/enrollee has not been previously tested, OR - 4.
+The member/enrollee is younger than 18 or older than 79 years of age, AND - a) The member/enrollee is at increased risk of HCV infection (e.g., past or current injection drug use, liver disease, chronic hemodialysis, HIV infection, HIV PrEP use, individuals with male reproductive systems who have sexual intercourse with individuals with male reproductive systems, partners of HCV infected individuals, organ transplant donor/recipient), OR - 5.
+The member/enrollee requests screening (regardless of age or disclosure of potentially stigmatizing risks). - II.
+Hepatitis C antibody screening tests are considered investigational for all other indications.